NYUCCL/psiTurk/README.md

 If you use this in an academic paper please cite as follows:

-McDonnell, J.V., Martin, J.B., Markant, D.B., Coenen, A., Rich, A., and Gureckis, T.M.
+McDonnell, J.V., Martin, J.B., Markant, D.B., Coenen, A., Rich, A.S., and Gureckis, T.M.
 (2012). psiTurk (Version 1.02) [Software].
 New York, NY: New York University.
 Available from https://github.com/NYUCCL/psiTurk